 - Submit requests to class council list-serves <classcouncil20XX>.
 Be sure to indicate how the money will be used to promote class unity!

 - Funds from the Residence Hall Activity Fee ($10 per student/per hall)

 - Decisions made by the Hall Councils

-- Submit requests to the Area Coordinators and/or Hall Councils via email at Residence Life.
+- Submit requests to the Area Coordinators and/or Hall Councils via email at Housing and Community Life.